SkyrunnerOO7/Prograaming_Aditya_Verma-/Longest Increasing Subsequence.md

 ## Intuition

-To solve this problem, I used a set and array to create a new array because, in the Longest Common Subsequence (LCS) problem, we need two arrays.
-A set is used to store unique elements in ascending order, which can then be used to compare with the original array to find the LCS.
-This approach directly translates to finding the LIS.
+To solve this problem, different approaches can be used.
+One approach involves using a set and array to create a new array for comparison.
+This method is based on the concept of the Longest Common Subsequence (LCS) but adapted to find the LIS.

 ### Why Use a Set?

 - **Set for Uniqueness and Sorting:**
-  - By using a set, we ensure that the elements in the new array are unique and sorted in ascending order.
+  - A set helps to ensure that the elements in the new array are unique and sorted in ascending order.
-  - This sorted array can then be compared with the original array to find the LCS, which directly translates to the LIS.
+  - This sorted array can then be compared with the original array to find the LCS, which translates directly to the LIS.

 - **Set Usage:**
-  - The set is used to ensure that we get a strictly increasing subsequence.
-For a strictly increasing sequence, duplicates are not allowed.
+  - A set ensures a strictly increasing sequence by removing duplicates.
-  - For an increasing subsequence that can have equal values ( duplicates ), we would not use a set and would rely on sorting directly.
+  - For finding an increasing subsequence that can include equal values, you would not use a set and would instead rely on sorting directly.

 **Example:**
 - **Input:** `nums = [7, 7, 7, 7, 7, 7, 7]`
-- **Output:** `1` or `7`
+- **Output:**

-  For a strictly increasing sequence, the output is `1` (as only one element is allowed).
-If duplicates are considered for non-strictly increasing sequences, the output would be `7` (using sorting without a set).
+  - For a strictly increasing subsequence: `1` (only one unique element).
+  - For a non-strictly increasing subsequence: `7` (length of the array).

 ## Approach